Canoe With Motor

-Using a hand-controlled motor gives you better control over steering, but it can be not easy to fish and steer simultaneously.
+Using a hand-controlled motor gives you better control over steering, but it cannot be easy to fish and steer simultaneously.
 This type of motor is nearly impossible to operate without using your hands.

 If you're busy reeling in a fish, your hands won't be available for the motor.
-Perhaps you should consider foot-controlled trolling motors if you're somewhat new to fishing.
+Perhaps you should consider foot-controlled trolling motors if you're new to fishing.